 Making a great Gin-Gin Mule is not that hard, actually.
 And when you stick to quality ingredients and follow the steps closely, you will certainly get a delicious summer drink.

 One vital part is the Gin, and I discussed that one already.
 But the other ingredients are just as important.

-Always opt for a strong and spicy ginger beer like the one from Bundaberg -Don't replace it with Ginger Ale.
-Ginger Ale is way too sweet and can ultimately ruin the balance of your drink.
+Always opt for a strong and spicy ginger beer like the bestseller from Bundaberg -Don't replace it with Ginger Ale.
+Despite both being non-alcoholic, Ginger Ale is way too sweet and can ultimately ruin the balance of your drink.

 Ultimately, as with any cocktail, quality ice is paramount.
 Inferior ice will melt quickly and dilute your drink.
 So best get yourself some large and clear ice cubes or make them at home.